 Smoke alarms save lives.
 But they do need a small amount of regular maintenance.

 Dust, debris and even insects and spiders can work their way into the alarm and disrupt its normal operation.
 Any intrusions can interfere with the battery and cause your smoke alarm to beep.
-Make sure your smoke alarms and the areas around them are cleaned regularly, and keep creepy crawlies away.
+Make sure your smoke alarms and the areas around them are cleaned regularly and keep creepy crawlies away.

-Here’s some tips to keep your smoke alarm from going off and being triggered unnecessarily:
+Here are some tips to keep your smoke alarm from going off and being triggered unnecessarily: